Tracking the evolution of materials microstructure : in situ mechanical testing

 Home » Technical means » X-ray tomography » In situ microtomography

-In situ microtomography combines non-destructive 3D imaging (micro-CT) with the controlled application of stimuli (mechanical, thermal, chemical, electrochemical, moisture-related, etc.), allowing real-time observation of the internal evolution of a material or component.
-This transforms standard 3D imaging into a time-resolved 3D sequence under controlled conditions—hence the term “4D” or “in situ.”
+Real-time microtomography combines non-destructive 3D imaging (CT) with the controlled application of a stress (mechanical, thermal, chemical, electrochemical, hydraulic, etc.), enabling real-time observation of the internal behaviour of a material or component.

-The intensity and coherence of synchrotron radiation significantly enhance in situ tomography capabilities, enabling the tracking of material changes or deformations with unmatched speed and precision.
+The intensity and coherence of synchrotron radiation enhance the capabilities of in situ tomography, enabling the monitoring of material changes or deformations with unrivalled speed and precision.

 Ideal for fast phenomena, real-time monitoring, low contrasts, and high resolution.